Take in a show when you are in New York City. credit: Catherine Parker

 Free kids usually crawl under the turnstile before the paying adult swipes their card or use the nearby accessible gate.

 Know if you are traveling Uptown (Bronx/Queens) or Downtown (Brooklyn).
-Trains and subway platforms will be labeled and maps are in each train car along with multiple spots in the subway station.
+Trains and subway platforms will be labeled, and maps are in each train car and multiple spots in the subway station.

 Since there are lots of stairs to navigate, pack your lightest stroller.